claviska/SimpleImage/readme.md

 $img->flip('x')->rotate(90)->best_fit(320, 200)->desaturate()->invert()->save('result.jpg')
 ```

 You can chain all of the methods below as well methods above.
-(You cannot chain the constructor,
-however, as this is not supported by PHP.)

 ### Error Handling